azizgharbi/3dfilestore/README.md

 - `Typescript`
 - `Tsoa`

-#### Why `tsoa` and not a shiny framework like `nestjs`, Why using `postgres` ?
+#### Why `tsoa` and not a shiny framework like `Nestjs`, Why using `postgres` ?

-- `I am using TSOA package and postgres for my side project because I need to implement a file management features.
-This way, even if I don't pass the technical test, I can still make use of this functionality in my project.`
+- `I am using TSOA package and PostgreSQL for my side project, where I need to add file management feature.
+  Thus, even if I don't succeed in the technical assessment, I can still benefit from this functionality in my project.
+  I have invested some time in this and there are undoubtedly areas for improvement.`

 ![bad_luck](https://www.gifcen.com/wp-content/uploads/2021/06/meme-gif-4.gif)